Impact Evaluation in Student Equity

 Overview

-This module discusses theory-based impact evaluation (TBIE) and the important role it plays in determining the causal links between specific interventions and student equity outcomes.
-It introduces some common methodologies used in student equity program TBIE, the different questions they seek to answer, and highlights the value offered by mixed methods approaches involving both quantitative and qualitative data.
-The conceptual and empirical phases of TBIE are discussed, and key terms such as Theory of Change are explained.
-The specific conditions and program parameters that lend themselves to TBIE are presented, alongside discussion of TBIE limitations and guidance on when Quantitative Impact Evaluation may be more appropriate.
+This module discusses theory-based impact evaluation (TBIE) and the important role such approaches can play in determining causal links between specific interventions and student equity outcomes.
+It introduces some common methodologies used in student equity program TBIE and the different questions each seek to answer.
+The specific conditions and program characteristics that lend themselves to TBIE are presented, alongside discussion of TBIE limitations and guidance on when Quantitative Impact Evaluation may be more appropriate.
 An outline of the key components of a TBIE report is also provided.

 Learning Outcomes